xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 **[i4]:** For this example, it is pretty clear that we can.
 However, if we were to change the top side like so, it would no longer be possible, because there are no tiles with a red on the top side.

-W**[i5]:** hat we just described is the programming model that we'll be using.
+**[i5]:** This is essentially the programming model that we'll be using.
 The input will be some finite sequence of colors on the top side of the wall (which could also be symbols to make some of the programs more readable).
 Our program will be a finite set of tile types and the remaining colors of the wall.
 The program will **accept** the input if there exists a valid tiling of any non-zero height, and **reject** it if there's none.

 ---
 EXAMPLE: EVEN SIZE OF INPUT